How would you define Glovo’s relationship with its riders?

 Is the gig economy a long term development?

-Carlota Marzo is Global public policy specialist at Glovo Barcelona.
+Carlota Marzo is former Global public policy specialist at Glovo Barcelona.
 She devoted previous years to Public Affairs consulting, working with companies across the technological, energy and pharmaceutical fields.
 We spoke to her about Glovo, it’s riders and how governments are dealing with the rise of the gig economy.

 What motivates people to work for a company like Glovo?